Coordinating users of shared facilities via data-driven predictive assistants and game theory

-\paragraph{Experimental setup:} We conduct our experiments in a real-world congested campus cafeteria with around 400 users per day.
-Observation $[Y^t]_k$ stands for (a proxy to) the number of people in the queue at time slot $k$ of day $t$.
-(Clearly, parts of our models hold just approximately when $Y$ is queue length.)
-Based on a sampling period of 5 minutes and three open hours, $Y^t$ is 36-dimensional, for all days $t$.
-The predictive coordination assistant in this case takes the form of a web app which provides the daily forecast to the whole campus (alongside current queue lengths).
-The web app is used by roughly between 15 and 45 users per day.
-Besides Expodamp (with parameters tuned based on a previous purely observational sample), we evaluate the baseline method \defi{Average} defined by $a^{t+1} := \frac{1}{t} \sum_{s=1}^t y^s, t \geq 2$ (treating $y^{1:t}$ as purely observational i.i.d.\ sample).
-Both, Expodamp and Average are run for $T=35$ days as the policy that generates the forecast provided by the web app.
-As metric, we use the mean squared error $\frac{1}{T} \sum_{t=1}^T \| a^t -y^t \|^2_2$.
+\paragraph{Experimental setup:} We conducted our experiment in a real-world congested campus cafeteria with around 400 users per day.
+Here, observation $[Y^t]_k$ is (a proxy to) the number of people in the queue at time $k$ of day $t$.\footnote{While our general considerations allow $Y$ to be queue length, in our large-scale setting the components of $Y$ are the slots, of which queue length is rather something like an integral.} The coordination assistant in this experiment is a web app which provides the daily forecast (i.e., the forecast is updated once per day, in the morning -- more dynamic versions are future work) to the cafeteria users, to inform their decisions in terms of when to go to the cafeteria.
+The web app is used by between 15 and 45 users per day but may influence more (slightly deviating from our model).
+Besides Expodamp (with parameter $\alpha$ tuned based on a previous observational sample), we evaluate the baseline method \defi{Average} defined by

+(i.e., treating $y^{1:t}$ as purely observational i.i.d.\ sample).
+Expodamp and Average are run as the policy that generates the forecast (which is then provided via the web app to the users of the cafeteria), each for a period of $T=35$ days.
+See Figure \ref{table:protocol} for an illustration of the experimental protocol.
+As metric, we use the mean squared error \footnote{We use $\ltildepointt$ as a sample-level proxy for the population-level loss $\lpoint$ of Eq.~\ref{eqn:ptf}.
+We conjecture that, under appropriate assumptions related to Assumption \ref{asm:exposm}, it can be shown that the policy that is optimal under the former loss converges (say, in probability) to a policy which is also optimal under the latter loss.
+The argument may build on the equivalence between $\lpointpredt = 0$ and Eq.~\ref{eqn:sa} in Proposition \ref{prop:expod}.}

 \stress{The outcome} is in Table \ref{table:predeval}, showing that Expodamp outperforms Average in this experiment.
-For illustration, we also show a two-day sample in Figure \ref{fig:predvis}.
+For illustration, we also show a sample of Expodamp's output $A^t$ and actual outcome $Y^t$, for one day $t$, in Figure \ref{fig:predvis}.